 \paragraph{t-SNE Visualizations.} Our visualizations are illustrated in \cref{fig:fold_vis}.
 To visualize the unprocessed CLIP and CLAP embeddings of sampled visual-audio pairs, we reduce the CLIP embeddings from 768 to 512 dims by Principal Component Analysis and visualize them together with the CLAP embeddings in t-SNE.
 We then respectively visualize the manifold embeddings of these samples and their reconstructed CLAP embeddings.
 It can be observed that modality gap is closed in CMSS manifold embeddings since the visual and audio embeddings are pulled towards each other.
 Furthermore, a natural clustering forms for each audio category in the manifold space.

 Although both desired traits are still present in the reconstructed CLAP embeddings, we observe that the modality gap is larger and clustering is less prominent.
-Therefore, we choose to operate the Sound Source Remixer on manifold embeddings instead of the reconstructed CLAP embeddings for V2A synthesis.
+Therefore, we choose to operate the Sound Source Remixer on manifold embeddings instead of the reconstructed CLAP embeddings for audio synthesis.

 \paragraph{Sound Source Similarity Visualization.}